-- Students demonstrate an understanding of major topics, themes, and techniques of Deaf art and the significance of each aspect.

-Examples: Analyzing the meaning of Betty G. Miller's Ameslan Prohibited; hypothesizing about symbols used in Susan Dupor's Family Dog; examining the style of Nancy Rourke's art. - Students demonstrate the ability to analyze variety in sign styles in live and recorded materials and to understand their significance.

-Examples: Comparing the signing styles of people appearing in different products, such as artwork, stories, or films; analyzing discourse cues; comparing distinctive semantic and prosodic elements.
+- Students demonstrate an understanding of major topics, themes, and techniques of Deaf art and the significance of each aspect. - Examples: Analyzing the use of symbolism and color in works by Iris Aranda; hypothesizing about metaphors used in Susan Dupor's Family Dog; examining the style of David Call. - Students demonstrate the ability to analyze variety in sign styles in live and recorded materials and to understand their significance. - Examples: Comparing the signing styles of people appearing in different products, such as artwork, stories, or films; analyzing discourse cues; comparing distinctive semantic and prosodic elements.

 - Students demonstrate an understanding of the principle elements of non-fiction topics from recorded materials of current and historical importance to members of Deaf culture.

-Examples: Viewing George Veditz's Preservation of Sign Language; commenting on topics from Deaf Mosaic; understanding documentaries about Jewish Deaf experiences during the Holocaust. - Students demonstrate an increasing understanding of the nuances of meaning in live and recorded communication in formal and informal settings.
-Examples: Analyzing differences in platform presentations; attending workshops; reflecting on storytelling. - Students demonstrate an increasing understanding of advanced discourse styles and strategies that accompany heated, controversial, and sensitive topics.
+Examples: Viewing George Veditz's Preservation of Sign Language; discussing topics from

+DeafNation; understanding documentaries about Jewish Deaf experiences during the Holocaust. - Students demonstrate an increasing understanding of the nuances of meaning in live and recorded communication in formal and informal settings.
+Examples: Analyzing differences in platform presentations; attending workshops; discussing storytelling. - Students identify, analyze, and use advanced discourse styles and strategies that accompany heated, controversial, and sensitive topics.

 Examples: Watching debates; summarizing opinions; analyzing discussions.